Flooded Kitchen: What To Do

 What to Do if You Have Water Damage

-Be sure to take photos and videos of the water damage immediately following the flooding and throughout the restoration process.
+Take photos and videos of the water damage immediately following the flooding and throughout the restoration process.
 Your homeowner’s insurance may use them to assess the situation.
 Your photos may also function as evidence in case of resulting issues in the future.

 Contact a Water Damage Restoration Company

 If left unchecked, flood damage rapidly leads to mold buildup.
 It only takes 24 to 48 hours after a kitchen flood for mold damage to set in.
-Act quickly to save your kitchen floor from buckling and contact a water damage restoration company.
+Act quickly to save your kitchen floor from buckling, and contact a water damage restoration company.

 A flood restoration professional will ensure that your flooded kitchen is clear of any standing water.
 Professionals come with expert advice and advanced equipment, such as heavy-duty fans and an industrial-strength dehumidifier.